beego/beego-doc/docs/en-US/developing/README.md

 GOPROXY=https://goproxy.cn
 ```

 Next, let's try to start a `hello world` example.
-In this example, we will use the `Bee` tool to create the `hello world` project.
+In this example, we will use the `bee` tool to create the `hello world` project.

-More details refer to [Bee](./bee/README.md)
+For more details, please refer to [bee](./bee/README.md)

 ## Steps